Explore the Agenda

 - Analyzing where T-cell engager development is heading next, and what to watch.

-- Exploring strategies for widening the therapeutic index in solid tumors, focusing of affinity tuning of CD3 arm and the implementation of logic-gated architectures to protect healthy tissues
+- Exploring strategies for widening the therapeutic index in solid tumors and haematological malignancies

 10:30 am Speed Networking